geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 store needs to be updated um so also the jet

 ##### **Geohot** [[00:41:00](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2460)]
-so the jet right now uh there's definitely bugs in the jet interacting with range of eye the jet right now is using shape trackers and that's going to have to be fixed like the jet right now is going to be so the jet has this expected stvrsd type device that's checking to make sure the input shape tracker is matching
+so the jet right now uh there's definitely bugs in the jet interacting with range of eye the jet right now is using shape trackers and that's going to have to be fixed like the jet right now is going to be so the jet has this expected stvrsd type device that's checking to make sure the input ShapeTracker is matching

 ##### **Geohot** [[00:41:20](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2480)]
 and i think that's what's not working okay okay i'm entirely sure